nixys/nxs-data-anonymizer/README.md

 ## Quickstart

-Inspect your database structure and [set up](#Settings) the Nixys Data Anonymizer config in accordance with the sensitive data you need to anonymize.
+Inspect your database structure and [set up](#Settings) the nxs-data-anonymizer config in accordance with the sensitive data you need to anonymize.

 You are able to use this tool in any way you want.
 Three most common ways are described below.

 #### Console

 To operate with your database anonymization via console you need following:
-- Download and untar the Nixys Data Anonymizer [binary](https://github.com/nixys/nxs-data-anonymizer/releases)
+- Download and untar the nxs-data-anonymizer [binary](https://github.com/nixys/nxs-data-anonymizer/releases)
-- Run the Nixys Data Anonymizer through the command line with an [arguments](#command-line-arguments) you want to use
+- Run the nxs-data-anonymizer through the command line with an [arguments](#command-line-arguments) you want to use

 For example, use the following command if you need to anonymize your PostgreSQL database from production to dev on fly (PostgreSQL Client need to be installed):
 ```console